OE Node installation and configuration

 Blockchain RPC provider: Use a service such as Alchemy, Infura, or Chainstack.
 Ensure that your subscription tier supports a sufficient number of requests per second to meet the node demand.

 IPFS gateway provider: Use a gateway such as Pinata, Cloudflare, or Filebase.
 Verify that your subscription tier provides adequate storage capacity, file limits, and request throughput for your expected workload.
+Note: Make sure the IPFS gateway used by the OE Node is a public gateway so the node can retrieve the CIDs that were pinned during asset publishing.

 Deployment steps